 I caught this rainbow trout in Jacobs Creek

-The Pennsylvania Fish and Boat Commission stocks Jacobs Creek twice a year from the Pennsylvania Turnpike (Interstate 76) downstream to Bridgeport Reservoir.
+The Pennsylvania Fish and Boat Commission (PFBC) stocks Jacobs Creek twice a year from the Pennsylvania Turnpike (Interstate 76) downstream to Bridgeport Reservoir.
 Additionally, Barren Run Sportsmen stocks Jacobs Creek along Creek Road near the mouth.
 Jacobs Creek is also home to a number of native species like bass, sucker, and chub.

 To some extent Jacobs Run is historic.
 The stream was purportedly named for a Native American called Chief Jacob.
 European settlers entered the region in the 18th century.
 Native Americans were established in the region long before that.
 Along with numerous distilleries, grist mills and mines, the area was also home to the first iron-chain suspension bridge in the United States.